tmhglnd/drumcode/docs/reference.md

 attributes:
 - timesig - set the time signature in the object
+- name - give a unique name to the transport (optional)

 messages:
 - reset - reset the transport to beginning, bar 1, beat 1